brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

   In the context of performance assessment, a target :math:`f`- or indicator-value is added to define a problem.

+..
+Dimo: while the text stays correct, I wonder whether we should not take out the f-vector and indicator-value here, because this specific test suite will not have multiple objective functions

 .. _subsec-raw-and-transformed-functions:

 Raw functions and transformed functions